 Please, please hear my heart.
 If you and I spend many minutes or even hours editing photos in order to create the perfect picture to post, we might consider taking a step back.
 If we have studied so much the times that get the most likes that the best times are committed to memory, we might consider taking a step back.
 If we deliberate posting, because we wonder if someone might think less of us, we might consider taking a step back.
 If we do whatever it takes to figure out why our followers number went down, we might consider taking a step back.
 If we only post to make others feel like you and I live extravagant lives full of tropical vacations and prestigious awards, we might consider taking a step back.
 I have been there.
 These are not healthy places to be; they are actually quite unhealthy.

 Here is a personal story.
 About 6 months ago, I decided I did not want to be glued to my phone any longer.
 I deleted Instagram, committed to using Snapchat less, and set aside periods of time each day to switch my phone to airplane mode and spend those moments with Jesus.
 Yet, my change in lifestyle began more than a year and a half ago when I deleted the Instagram app off of my phone.
-I was so addicted to social media that once the app was gone, I would click where the app once was, out of habit, and find myself wondering why I was looking at my calendar.
+The first time, I was so addicted to social media that once the app was gone, I would click where the app once was, out of habit, and find myself wondering why I was looking at my calendar.
 Is anyone else screaming “UNHEALTHY”?
 My attempt to make my habit more of an occasional thing started as taking a month off from the app, which quickly turned to two months, six months, and eventually, I was just seeing how long I could stay off of it.
 I got Instagram back for the summer before my freshman year of college.
 I did not use it much, as it was probably the busiest (good busy) summer of my life.
 By September, I decided I did not need Instagram to cloud everything else going on with the adjustment-to-college process.
 I deleted the app off of my phone once again.
 By the end of my first semester, I had completely deactivated my Instagram account.
-My people had varied reactions to that.
+My people had varied reactions to that move.

 If this story sounds familiar, it is because I wrote about these same events in “Thoughts on Social Media…” a few months ago.
 I wrote that article just a few days after I disabled, and I still feel the same way now.

 The friends I had when I had Instagram are still my friends.
 Believe it or not, our relationships are even stronger now.
 To know what is happening in my friends’ lives now, I either have to personally call them, text them, facetime them, or send them snail mail.
 They tell me it means a lot to them.
 Most even go as far as to say that my letter made their day.
-I know people as they truly are and they know me as I truly am.
+I know people as they truly are, and they know me as I truly am.
 I want to be real.
 My social media displayed the good times, the times where my smile was the biggest and my joy was full.
 But what about all of those days I spent in an endless succession of tears?
 Pictures of my ugly crying never made it onto your feed, because like I said, it was ugly.
 Yet, it is those times that make up the most formational moments of my life.
 I can sit here and say I am so grateful for those times.
 I would not be nearly as close to Jesus without them.
 Not showing the hard was not showing the world me for who I truly am.
 I did not want to live a lie anymore.

 On the other hand, I do still have Snapchat, because I feel like it is somewhat more personal than Instagram.
 I have considered deleting it as well to decrease the amount of time spent on my phone, but I am better able to control myself in the realm of Snapchat, so for now, I am keeping it.